List of accolades received by WALL-E

-WALL-E (promoted with an interpunct as WALL•E) is an American animation film released in 2008 and directed by Andrew Stanton.
+WALL-E (promoted with an interpunct as WALL•E) is an American animation film released in 2008 and directed by Andrew Stanton and produced by Pixar Animation Studios.
 Walt Disney Pictures released it in the United States and Canada on June 27, 2008, grossing $23.1 million on its opening day, and $63 million during its opening weekend in 3,992 theaters, ranking number 1 at the box office.
 It eventually grossed $223 million domestically and $533 million worldwide.
 WALL-E received critical acclaim, with an approval rating of 95% on the review aggregator Rotten Tomatoes.